joshywashy888/BIOC3301/README.md

 The secondary script (analysis_SILVA) is the script for analysing the data output from SILVA_open_OTU.
 The analyses can be picked and run independently.
 DO NOT RUN THE ENTIRE ANALYSIS SCRIPT.
 The file paths will be off, and an error will be returned.

+## Mapping file

+An example mapping file cna be found [here](https://docs.google.com/spreadsheets/d/1crHkjeUj1hfKZ5NhGzcB75cB8p0CME2SNuo0kaUDmNg/edit#gid=0).
+The file must contain atleast a sample ID and a barcode sequence for identificatin of the Illumina reads.

 ## Contributors